ilastik/ilastik/docs/workflow_design.rst

 Basic Workflows
 ===============

-In the applet-workflows framework, each applet has a single 'top-level' operator.
+In the ilastik framework, each applet has a single 'top-level' operator.
 Any changes to the computation parameters (e.g. from user input) must be propagated exclusively via operator slots.
 The applet GUI should be a thin layer of code that simply configures the applet's top-level operator and displays the operator's current state.

 The ilastik-shell is designed to handle computation pipelines that handle multiple images at once.
 For that reason, it is always expected that applets pass their results via multi-slots (i.e. slots of level >= 1).